UNAA Comps Australia RULES

 Amateur class

-The Amateur class exists to give new ninjas, and ninjas who have a much lower skill level than those in the Intermediate and Pro classes, a chance to compete against others of a similar skill level.
+The Amateur class exists to give new ninjas and ninjas who have a much lower skill level than those in the Intermediate and Pro classes a chance to compete against others of a similar skill level.
 It is quite disheartening for amateurs when they compete against someone who should be competing as an Intermediate or Pro, and can make them feel like they are not good enough to be a ninja and/or to compete.
 This even leads to ninjas dropping out of the sport altogether.

 If you are a skilled ninja, capable of completing many technically challenging manoeuvres such as coffin laches, flow lines, cane laches (bar to bar, ring to ring, etc.), 1cm cliff hangers, flyaways, and/or other challenging skills, you should compete as a Pro.
 If you are a skilled ninja, capable of doing the salmon ladder, laches over 2m, and other skills that are between the amateur and pro skill level, you should be competing as an Intermediate.
 Amateurs do not have such skills.